xyang1127/WolfHospital-Management-System/README.md

 # WolfHospital-Management-System

-This is a project for the CSC540 semester project from the spring of 2019.
+This is a project for the "Database" course semester project from the spring of 2019.

 ## To Run...